Qatari clothing

 Qatari clothing is similar to other countries in the Arabian Peninsula, typically consisting of a ghutra, agal, and thawb for men, and an abaya and shayla for women.
-Face veils, usually either a niqāb or burqa, are sometimes worn by women.
+Face veils, usually either a niqāb or gulf burqa, are sometimes worn by women.
 Depending on the context and setting, men and women will make micro-adjustments to their dress to better suit the situation, such as tilting the agal for men or loosening the abaya for women in informal contexts.
 Some differences exist between rural (Bedouin) and urban traditional dress, although these variations are mostly minor and superficial.